 In the ever-evolving world of web development, APIs (Application Programming Interfaces) play a crucial role in enabling seamless communication between applications.
 Two of the most popular API architectures today are GraphQL and REST.
-While both serve the same fundamental purpose—facilitating data exchange between a client and a server—they differ significantly in their approach, flexibility, and use cases.
+While both serve the same fundamental purpose—facilitating data exchange between a client and a server—they differ significantly in their design, functionality, and use cases.

-REST (Representational State Transfer) is an architectural style for designing networked applications.
-It relies on standard HTTP methods like GET
+REST (Representational State Transfer) is an architectural style for building APIs that has been widely adopted since its introduction in the early 2000s.
+REST APIs rely on standard HTTP methods like GET

 , POST